 Patrick fought an 11-year battle with ocular melanoma.
 The last six years were the toughest; he endured a lot of mental and physical pain without ever complaining.
 He was always worried about the impact his illness had on the family rather than himself.
 Patrick came from humble beginnings in Illinois and in his own ruff-and-tumble way grew up to have a genuine impact by traveling the world, defending his country, and teaching compassion, hard work, dedication, and other life lessons through sports to the future generation.

 Patrick requested to be cremated.
 Visitation will be held on Saturday, October 21, 2017 from 12-2 p.m. at Newcomer Funeral Home & Crematory, SW Chapel, 3393 Broadway, Grove City, OH 43123, where a memorial service will be held at 2 p.m.
-In addition, a memorial will be held in Granite City, IL, later.

 In lieu of flowers, memorial donations may be made to the Wounded Warrior Project (WWP) Wounded Warrior Project, www.woundedwarriorproject.org/donate.